pasmopy/pasmopy/README.md

 ![overview](https://raw.githubusercontent.com/pasmopy/pasmopy/master/docs/_static/img/overview.png)
 -->

-**Pasmopy** is a scalable toolkit for classifying cancer subtypes based on intracellular signaling dynamics generated from kinetic modeling.
+**Pasmopy** is a scalable toolkit to identify prognostic factors for cancers based on intracellular signaling dynamics generated from personalized kinetic models.
 It is compatible with [biomass](https://github.com/biomass-dev/biomass) and offers the following features:

 - Construction of mechanistic models from text
 - Personalized predictions of patient outcomes